SolarArbiter/SolarArbiter.github.io/dashboarddoc.md

 2. Click the “Create new Forecast” button on the Site page.
   <img class="my-3" src="/images/plant_site.png"/>

-3. Enter metadata for your Observation.
-On submission, you will be redirected to an Observation page which displays the new Forecast metadata and a link to add Forecast data.
-See [Upload Data](#upload-forecast-data).
+3. Enter metadata for your Forecast.
+On submission, you will be redirected to a Forecast page which displays the new Forecast metadata and a link to add Forecast data(see [Upload Data](#upload-forecast-data)).
 - *Forecast form*
 <img class="my-3" src="/images/forecast_form.png"/>
 - *Created Forecast page*